PTB-MR/mrpro/docs/source/user_guide.rst

 Preparation for reconstruction
 ------------------------------
-mrtwo provides a range of functionality to prepare the data for image reconstruction such as:
+MRtwo provides a range of functionality to prepare the data for image reconstruction such as:

 * Noise prewhiting
 * Removal of oversampling along readout direction